 Starting at the point of crisis through your journey to independence from interpersonal violence you’ve experienced, CVIC’s staff attorney and state-certified advocates are here for you, helping navigate the steps necessary to help keep you safe and protect your legal rights.
 All services are free and confidential.

-Request legal assistance by contacting CVIC’s legal advocate at 701-746-0405 or reaching out through our 24×7 crisis line, 701-746-8900.
+Request legal assistance by filling out this form or call 701-746-0405 to contact CVIC’s Senior Director of Legal Services or reach out through our 24/7 crisis line, 701-746-8900.

 For more information, you can also visit the North Dakota Legal Self Help Center. https://www.ndcourts.gov/legal-self-help